-a Average (Standard deviation). b According to Ministry of Health deviation to districts. c We allowed to autistic adults who are diagnosed informally or at an unrecognized institute to participate in the survey because formal diagnosis in adulthood is available only privately with high expenses. d Calculation of several daily and complex abilities.
+a Average (Standard deviation). b According to MoH deviation to districts. c We allowed autistic adults who are diagnosed informally or at an unrecognized institute to participate in the survey because formal diagnosis in adulthood is available only privately at a high cost. d Calculation of several daily and complex abilities.
 The value 1 represents complete inability to execute the ability, the value 5 represents complete independence.